Sup2point0/integrity/guides/integrals/collections/int-int.md

 > *That’s straight-up layer cake, mate.*

-A degenerate case of [layer cake](#layer-cake) where the numerator is the exact derivative of the denominator, in which case
+The simplest case of [layer cake](#layer-cake) where the numerator is the exact derivative of the denominator, in which case

 ```math
 \int \frac{f'(x)}{f(x)} \ dx = \ln\left( f(x) \right) + c